fs-c/maniac/README.md

 ## Library

-_The following is only relevant to developers, if none of this means anything to you don't worry about it._
+_The following is only relevant to developers looking to use parts of the maniac codebase in their own projects.
+If none of this means anything to you, you can safely ignore this section._

 You may have noticed that `maniac` consists of two parts: a library (`lib`) and a command line application (`app`).
 Assuming you are using CMake, when including this project with `add_subdirectory` only the library will be built.

-I doubt that anyone will come to use the library, I mostly separated it out because it was convenient for another related project.
+I doubt that anyone will come to use the library and I mostly separated it out because it was convenient for another related project.
 Therefore no proper documentation is provided, sorry.
-But: the console application is simple enough that it could be considered a MWE and it uses all of the features of the library.
+I recommend reading the header files in `lib/include/maniac` for an overview of the available functionality and to consult `app/app.cpp` for example usage.

+Of course please also feel free to open an issue for any questions you may have.

 ## Thanks